See the 2021 Hot Chocolate Trail details here.

 Whether you’re a kid at heart or are visiting Banff and Lake Louise with kids of your own, sipping on a steaming cup of hot chocolate is a must this Christmas season!

 And we’re not alone in the sentiment either.
-Stop by these eight cafes and restaurants to try their unique spins on the famous winter-loving drink.
-Make sure to share your foodie snaps with #MyBanffChristmas for your chance to win a trip to Banff and Lake Louise for Christmas 2020!
+Stop by these cafes and restaurants to try their unique spins on the famous winter-loving drink.
+Make sure to share your foodie snaps with #MyBanffChristmas.

 Wild Flour & Little Wild

 If you’re strolling Banff Ave or Bear Street, there’s no excuse not to cozy up at Little Wild or Wild Flour - where everything is made from scratch.
-Their hot chocolate is made from rich Belgian chocolate derived from whole-roasted beans and blended with perfectly frothed milk.
-You can even add a shot of peppermint syrup to give it a festive twist.
+Their holiday classic is Maeghan’s Cocoa Chai, made with Black tea and spices, combined with Wild Flour Bakery’s homemade chocolate ganache.

 Don’t forget to grab a freshly baked gingerbread cookie to dunk in your creamy hot chocolate.